nickhasoccured/naiden/README.md

 - [ ] Reaction Roles
 - [ ] Statistics/Leveling

-## 📜 Licence
+## 📜 License

 > Copyright (C) 2020 Nicholas Christopher\
 > By contributing to files in this repository, you hereby agree to transfer your copyright(s) to the above entity.
-<p>Code is licenced under the GNU General Public Licence (version 3).
-A copy of this licence is provided in the `LICENCE` file, along with the above notice.</p>
+<p>Code is licensed under the GNU General Public License (version 3).
+A copy of this license is provided in the `LICENCE` file, along with the above notice.</p>